How can atheists, agnostics or rationalists explain Free Will if they don’t believe in God?

 Hitler might have acted on his own free will, but he attributed his attempt a the elimination of Jews to the will of Jesus – he claimed that he was continuing the work that Jesus initiated.
 Free will dawned on the Christian West (and gave rise to previously decried secularism) after the second world war when Hitler showed the futility of the presumption of racial superiority.
 If racism was a virtue in the Bible, because it reflected God’s will to favour on his favourite race, it now became a dirty word, its practice not entirely disappearing, but giving diminishing returns on the political scene.
 As for the land promised to Abraham and his brood – present and future for all times by God, his faithful people roamed hostile lands of lands, fantasizing genocide of the places they visited, but finally finding gruesome genocide of their own tribe.
 The land, much shaky and vested amidst hostile natives of the land and their kind, was given to them not by God, but by Winston Churchill and William Paley of their own free will, more with the intention of getting rid of the tribes of God from their own lands rather than to finally make God’s will come true.

-God of the Bible did not tell the soldiers of his favorite tribes (circumsized Jew or uncircumsized Christian depending on who interprets your rules -Moses or Paul) that they could of their own free will use a camp toilet or the bush, but unconditionally commanded that when they went out for relieving themselves, they must take a spade with them, dig a hole on the ground, poop in the hole and cover it with mud so that God who would be strolling around their camp (though a-seeing and all knowing) would not step on their stinking filth (Deut.
+God of the Bible did not tell the soldiers of his favourite tribes (circumsized Jew or uncircumsized Christian depending on who interprets your rules -Moses or Paul) that they could of their own free will use a camp toilet or the bush, but unconditionally commanded that when they went out for relieving themselves, they must take a spade with them, dig a hole on the ground, poop in the hole and cover it with mud so that God who would be strolling around their camp (though a-seeing and all knowing) would not step on their stinking filth (Deut.
 23:13).
 Of his own free will and independent of God’s will which desired otherwise, Joseph Brahma patented flushing toilet in 1778.